-Potatoes Dauphinoise casserole with blue cheese.
+Potatoes Dauphinoise casserole with blue cheese and a crunchy buttered panko topping.
 Thin sliced potatoes are cooked in cream and modestly seasoned with blue cheese, salt and pepper.
 Creamy and deliciously dreamy.

 What’s The Difference Between Scalloped Potatoes, Potatoes Au Gratin and Potatoes Dauphinoise?

 To begin with, all three of these dishes are made with sliced potatoes. and all are baked in a casserole dish with a creamy white sauce.
 So what’s the difference?